I may owe a former client an apology. But, then again, maybe not.

 We had a brief exchange during the 90-minute seminar and I had a general idea of the challenges he was facing but not the full extent.

 After listening for a minute or two I told him, “it sounds as if you have a communication problem.”

 In this case study interview video he admits that he didn’t believe me at the time.

 But, he hired me anyway.

-We worked together for four-six month stretches over a 18-month period after which his work environment and relationships with his employees were transformed.
+We worked together over an 18-month period after which his work environment, and relationships with his employees, were transformed.

 At the end Garry admitted I was right, that his workplace issues were caused by poor communication.

 Lately, though, through other similar client work I’ve come to believe I may have been wrong in diagnosing Garry’s underlying problem.

 If we look at how things transformed and what the real difference was that made the difference after our work together, the real issue was “trust,” between Garry and key members of his staff.

 I find that time and again.